The top 10 largest US Jackpots

-Lottery players will have a chance at winning an estimated $900 million jackpot in Friday night’s Mega Millions drawing, which would be the second-largest prize in U.S. history.
-Here is a look at the 10 largest U.S. jackpots that have been won and the states where the winning tickets were sold:
+Lottery players will have a chance at winning an estimated $970 million jackpot in Friday night’s Mega Millions drawing, which would be the second-largest prize in U.S. history.

 1. $1.6 billion, Powerball, Jan.
 13, 2016 (three tickets, from California, Florida, Tennessee)